/ tool-comparisons / Supabase vs Prisma for Solo Developers

 Prisma is a TypeScript ORM that sits between your application and your database.
 You define your data model in a .prisma schema file, and Prisma generates a fully typed client for querying.
 Every query returns strongly typed objects.
 Autocomplete shows you available fields and relations.
 Type errors catch bugs at compile time instead of runtime.

-Prisma supports PostgreSQL, MySQL, SQLite, MongoDB, and CockroachDB.
-It's database-agnostic, so you can switch databases by changing a connection string and running a migration.
+Prisma supports PostgreSQL, MySQL, SQLite, MariaDB, SQL Server, PlanetScale, and CockroachDB.
+One thing to know before you commit: as of Prisma 7 the MongoDB connector is no longer supported, because the v7 rewrite reworked the query layer and prioritized SQL databases first.
+If your stack is MongoDB, Prisma is off the table for now.
+For SQL databases it stays effectively database-agnostic, so you can switch engines by changing a connection string and running a migration.
 The migration system is built in.
 Change your schema, run prisma migrate dev, and Prisma generates the SQL migration and applies it.

 Prisma Studio gives you a visual database browser.
 Browse records, edit data, explore relations through a web UI.
 It's a nice development tool that saves time when debugging data issues.